 DRBA Police Joins with Drug Enforcement Administration (DEA) to Participate in

-(New Castle, DE) On Saturday, September 29, 2012, the Drug Enforcement Agency (DEA), working with Delaware River and Bay Authority (DRBA) Police Department as well as state and local law enforcement agencies throughout the United States, will be conducting its fifth National Prescription Drug Take Back Day.
-The National Take Back Day, which focuses on removing potentially dangerous drugs from our nation’s homes, provides an opportunity for the public to surrender expired, unwanted, or unused pharmaceuticals and other medications to law enforcement officers for proper disposal.
+(New Castle, DE) On October 29, 2011, the Drug Enforcement Agency (DEA), working with Delaware River and Bay Authority (DRBA) Police Department as well as state and local law enforcement agencies throughout the United States, will be conducting its second National Prescription Drug Take Back Day, which focuses on removing potentially dangerous drugs from our nation’s homes.
+A national take-back day will provide an opportunity for the public to surrender expired, unwanted, or unused pharmaceuticals and other medications to law enforcement officers for proper disposal.

 Where: The DRBA Police Department has established the following three collection sites: New Castle County Airport Terminal; 151 North DuPont Highway; New Castle, Delaware 19720; Cape May Ferry Terminal; 1200 Lincoln Blvd; Cape May, NJ 08204 and Lewes Ferry Terminal; 43 Cape Henlopen Drive; Lewes, Delaware 19958

-In conjunction with state and local law enforcement agencies throughout the United States, the DEA conducted National Prescription Drug Take Back Days on four previous occasions.
-As a result of these efforts, more than 1.5 million pounds of medication was removed from circulation
+In conjunction with state and local law enforcement agencies throughout the United States, the DEA conducted National Prescription Drug Take Back Days on Saturday, September 25, 2010 and April 25, 2011.
+Nearly 4,000 state and local law enforcement agencies throughout the nation participated in these events and more than 309 tons of pills were collected.